 The employee may use this benefit from the employment start date.
-Dependent children are eligible for the exchange program the first full semester (Fall or Spring) following the start date of the employee.
+Spouse and dependent children are eligible for the exchange program the first full semester (Fall or Spring) following the start date of the employee.
 The child must be a legal dependent of the employee as defined by the Internal Revenue Service Code.